superbeppe98/IBM-cloud-essentials-V3/1_Introduction_to_IBM_Cloud.md

   - In the account settings tab is where you can see your account type and then your ID
   - Click on support from the upper tab
   - In the support center, you can see your support plan
-- Next, let's go ahead and create a case
-  - Here, you can click on the services that you have provisioned and then click on the one service that you want to create a case for
-  - Next, in the created case, you can give a subject line and then a description and then provide any screenshots to help you provide more details about the case
-  - Lastly, you want to hit continue and that's how you create a case
 <br>

 ## Billing and Usage